-How to Care For Senior Citizens
+How to Care For Elderly Loved Ones

 As a therapist, I work with people of all ages.
 I enjoy working with children, but I also enjoy working with senior citizens.
 Seniors have a lot to share; a lot of experiences that they can relay to others.
 I grew up living with my grandmother and I enjoyed things that she had to say.
 She was full of wisdom, stories of the past, and love.
 I still remember her advice to me when I left for college.
 She said, "Never take a mixed drink from someone you don't know".
 Now that was good advice.